 Learn a foreign language such as Arabic, Chinese, English, French, Italian, Japanese, Russian, or Spanish!
 Check out our foreign language eBooks here (select “Foreign Language Study” from the Subject drop-down menu).

-Business Across Cultures (Adobe eReader)
+Business Across Cultures (eBook)

-Global Color: Clues and Taboos (Adobe eReader)
+Global Color: Clues and Taboos (eBook)

-Multicultural Manners (Adobe eReader)
+Multicultural Manners (eBook)

 Books, Video, Research Reports & More

-The resources below are available for loan through Information Services.
+The resources below are available for loan through the NAR Library & Archives.
 Up to three books, tapes, CDs and/or DVDs can be borrowed for 30 days from the Library for a nominal fee of $10.
-Call Information Services at 800-874-6500 for assistance.
+Call the library at 800-874-6500 for assistance.

-The Culturally Customized Web Site: Customizing Web Sites for the Global Marketplace, (Chicago, IL: Butterworth-Heinemann, 2005).
-HF 5548.5 N63
+The Culturally Customized Web Site: Customizing Web Sites for the Global Marketplace (Chicago, IL: Butterworth-Heinemann, 2005) HF 5548.5 N63

 Have an idea for a real estate topic?
 Send us your suggestions.